osmphp/framework/doc/tutorials/flat-file-documentation-website/04-displaying-html-content.md

 This class has `page` property filled in by controller class.

-This class extends standard Dubysa `View` class and assign new template, we'll create a moment later, to `$template` property.
+This class extends standard Osm `View` class and assign new template, we'll create a moment later, to `$template` property.

 ## Creating New `html` View Template